 Surprise Wet-on-wet Watercolor Heart Painting Step-by-Step Directions

-- Invite the kids to draw a heart or print the FREE Heart Template onto heavy cardstock.
+- Invite the kids to draw a heart or print any of our printable heart templates onto heavy cardstock.

-- Hop on over to learn more about wet-on-wet watercolor painting if you would like to try creating surprise heart art using this technique.
+- Click on the link to learn more about wet-on-wet watercolor painting to create surprise heart art.
 The article explains soaking the paper first.
-Another option is to use a spray bottle filled with water to get the paper wet and then wait a few minutes to paint.
+Another option is to use a misting spray bottle filled with water to spray the watercolor paper or cardstock and then wait a few minutes before painting.

-NOTE: The template ink runs a tiny bit when you spray it, but it is possible to cut the heart out when it’s dry for a cleaner look like the hearts pictured throughout this article.
+NOTE: The clipart heart template ink can run a tiny bit when you spray it, but it is possible to cut the heart out when it’s dry for a cleaner look, like the hearts pictured throughout this article.
 Another option is to cut the heart out before spraying it with water.

 Related: Best Winter Art Ideas for Kids

 Surprise Heart Art Painting Idea for Kids (and Adults Too!)

 Try either of these fun ways to create watercolor surprise heart art for Valentine’s day, Mother’s Day, Father’s Day, Grandparents Day, a wedding anniversary, or just to say I love you any time of year.